7 Reasons Why

 Late shift workers are at higher risks of suicide, which is a scary thought for family members of those working in such industries that require late and erratic shift work.

-According to this study, less than six hours of sleep per night significantly increases the risk of mental health issues and that nearly 9 percent of the USA may meet the criteria of clinical depression.
+According to a study, less than six hours of sleep per night significantly increases the risk of mental health issues and that nearly 9 percent of the USA may meet the criteria of clinical depression.
+(3)

 Clearly this issue is a serious one.